SarahAwad24/Olympics-Data-Engineering/README.md

 # Tokyo Olympics Data Engineering Project

 ## Project Overview
-This project involves analyzing the Tokyo Olympics data using a data engineering pipeline implemented on Microsoft Azure and Apache Spark.
+This project provides an in-depth analysis of Olympic data using various tools and technologies, including Azure Data Factory, Data Lake Gen 2, Synapse Analytics, and Azure Databricks.
 The pipeline extracts, transforms, and analyzes datasets related to athletes, coaches, teams, and medals to derive meaningful insights.

 ## Key Components
 ### Azure Data Lake Integration
-- The project integrates with Azure's Data Lake Storage, where the Tokyo Olympics datasets are stored.
+- The project integrates with Azure's Data Lake Storage.
-- OAuth is used for secure access to the data.

 ### Data Ingestion
 - CSV files containing various datasets are read using Apache Spark, and DataFrames are created for further analysis.